m-viehl/lunar-cave/README.md

 # TOFIX
 - remove focus from difficulty selector after selection (otherwise the arrow keys control it instead of the ship)
+- avoid creation of long backwards-going straight segments (triggered when an invalid cave angle is reached; use seeds for debugging)

 # TODO
 - make difficulty configurable -> different profiles/levels, easy mode